Is there such a thing as do-it-yourself dentistry?

 The third d-i-y action is being aware of choosing tooth-friendly food and beverages.
 Excess sugar consumption may sabotage your brushing and flossing!

 Excess sugar is found in pre-packaged foods and drinks, snacks and processed foods.
 Check out the ingredient list on the packaging of food and drink – are the sugar or food acid percentages high?
-If so, Dr Ian strongly recommends you choose a natural alternative.
+If so, our dentist strongly recommend you choose a natural alternative.
 For example – a piece of fruit rather than fruit juice; a handful of nuts rather than a muesli bar.

 Generally speaking, food that you make from basic, natural ingredients will be better for your health, including your dental health, than processed food with added sugar, salt, preservatives and food acids and colours.